Filing an Auto Accident Claim in California

 - Depositions.
-A deposition is an in-person question and answer session conducted by the attorneys that is recorded by a court reporter and transcribed into a written transcript that can be used in court.
+A deposition is an in-person question and answers session conducted by the attorneys that is recorded by a court reporter and transcribed into a written transcript that can be used in court.
 They would most likely take the depositions of the defendant, the insurance adjuster, expert witnesses, and you.

 Step 5: Court Hearings

 There could be a number of court hearings in your case before it is scheduled for trial.
 The judge would most likely set pre-trial hearings for the lawyers to update the court on progress in the discovery phase and efforts to settle your case.
 Hearings could also be needed if motions are filed, such as to compel discovery or to dismiss your lawsuit.

 Step 6: Negotiations

 Your lawyer will enter into settlement negotiations with the defendant’s attorney at various stages of your lawsuit when they believe that discussions would be productive.
 As your lawsuit progresses and your attorney collects more evidence that proves your case, it is likely that the insurance company will agree to a favorable settlement.

 If the insurance company refuses to be reasonable, your case would be scheduled for a jury trial.
 At your trial, you would testify and produce witnesses and evidence to establish the other driver’s negligence in causing your car accident, the seriousness of your injuries, and the amount of compensation you deserve.
 The defendant would also be able to present testimony and evidence that supports their defense.